Iterativehail27/Bash-Scripts/README.md

 <br><br>
 <h3> (3) Ip_address_checker </h3>
 <br>
 -Simple bash script used to check the network addressable IP address of the linux machine and nothing else.
-It may need fine-tuning under the 'sed' tool section requiring the number n after $ to be changed based on the output of 'ip a' where the rows we are grabbing info from with grep are differentiated in the increasing sequence 1,2,3,4,5 and so on.
+It may need fine-tuning under the 'sed' tool section requiring the number n before 'p' to be changed based on the output of 'ip a' where the rows we are grabbing info from with grep are differentiated in the increasing sequence 1,2,3,4,5 and so on.